 On June 10, 2008 the Company signed another agreement with Almaden to acquire a 100% interest in the Prospector Mountain gold-silver-copper property, located in central Yukon.
-The Company issued 100,000 fully paid common shares to Almaden and made a cash payment of \$30,000 for a 100% interest in the property.
+The Company issued 10,000 fully paid common shares (post 10:1 share consolidation) to Almaden and made a cash payment of \$30,000 for a 100% interest in the property.
 Almaden will retain a 2% net smelter royalty (NSR) over any minerals produced from the property, however, half of the NSR may be purchased by the Company at any time after the production commences for fair value as determined by an independent valuator.
-The Company will also issue to Almaden 500,000 fully paid common shares upon receipt of a positive bankable feasibility study for the property.
+The Company will also issue to Almaden 50,000 fully paid common shares (post 10:1 share consolidation) upon receipt of a positive bankable feasibility study for the property.

 On September 9, 2009 the Company acquired a 100% interest in the Highway property from Strategic Metals Ltd. ("Strategic").
 The Company has granted Strategic a 2% NSR royalty on any future production from the mineral claims acquired from them.
 The Company has incorporated the Highway property as an expansion to the MOR property.
+In March 2014, the Highway property expired.